The Workhouse in Scotland

 As in the rest of Britain, a number of poorhouse buildings were used during the First World War for military accommodation or for the treatment of military casualties.
 After the passing of the Local Government Act of 1929, many poorhouses evolved into Public Assistance Institutions offering care for the elderly, infirm, chronic sick, and unmarried mothers-to-be.
 In 1946, as part of preparations for the setting up of the National Health Service, many former poorhouse buildings were evaluated.
 Some were refurbished or upgraded to take on a role under the NHS.
 Others were condemned and sold off or demolished.

-The setting up of whate were sometimes referred to as 'statutory' poorhouses was limited to larger parish More than a hundred Scottish parishes operated their own almshouses or parish homes.
-These varied in character — some were Although a few large almshouses such as Brechin and Peterhead were comparable to poorhouses, most were quite small establishments.
+After 1845, the setting up of what were sometimes referred to as 'statutory' poorhouses — those whose operation was supervised by the Board of Supervision — was limited to larger parishes parishes or parish combinations.
+However, more than a hundred Scottish parishes operated sestablishments generally referred to as 'almshouses' or 'parish homes'.
+Although a few large almshouses such as Brechin and Peterhead were comparable to poorhouses, most were quite small establishments.
 Rather than the dormitories that characterised poorhouses, almshouse accommodation was more likely to be arranged as small apartments or cottages.
 The inmates ("persons of good character") could live with as much freedom as in their own homes, often with their own furniture, and buying and cooking their own food.
-The locations of parish almshouses are given on a separate page.
+A lsit of the locations of parish almshouses are given on a separate page.

 - Poor Relief in Scotland by the Scottish Record Office (1995).